 The theme for the 2014 MegaConference was Change!

 “The only thing constant in life is change”

 If you attended the conference but did not complete an evaluation form, you can do it online by clicking HERE.

-The winner of this year's art contest is Kevin Pittman!
+The winner of the 2014 art contest was Kevin Pittman!
 Kevin is a 21 year old young man with autism.
 He currently attends Beech High School in Hendersonville but will be aging out of the Sumner County school system in May.
 He hopes to find a job working in his community with one of his former work-based learning employers.
 In his free time, he enjoys playing video games, listening to music, watching movies on his IPad mini, spending time with his family and friends, and participating in Project 22’s Social Club.
 His artwork, pictured above, will be featured on the 2014 Program Book and MegaConference T-shirts.